 Provide opportunities for individuals to develop skills and abilities that promote self-esteem and independence through productive meaningful activities in recreation, leisure, retirement, volunteerism, employment and skill development.

 Services are provided on an individual or group basis and specifically develop knowledge and skills in communications, personal and civic responsibility, safety, self-help, life skills, health, wellness, volunteerism, employment, recreation, leisure, socialization and community participation.
 Activity

-Services are offered between 8:30 am and 3:30 pm Monday through Friday at 123 Franklyn Road, 150 Gray Road or in community.
+Services are offered between 8:30 am and 3:30 pm Monday through Friday at 123 Franklyn Road, 2476 Main Street in West Kelowna or in community.
 Individuals may choose, depending on the availability of service space, to attend half days, full days, every day, or only certain days and/or certain times.
 Activity Service employment supports maybe provided outside of regular service hours.

 Funding for this service is provided by CLBC and through various grants.
 There may be costs associated with specific activities that are paid by individuals choosing to attend.
 There may be a fee charged as outlined in the Pathways Abilities Society Entrance, Transfer, Increase and Discontinuation of Service policy and procedure for attendees not specifically referred to Pathways Abilities Society for service.